Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix I : Modification of Maxwell's equations in the presence of the Berry connection from many-body wave functions

 By including the Berry connection, $S_2$ becomes,

-where we only retained the term with vector potential assuming that electric field is absent.
-This gives rise to ``Lorentz force".
-The Lorenz force from ${\bf A}^{\rm fic}$ is zero; however, ${\bf A}^{\rm fic}$ may affect the dynamics of charged particles through the Aharonov-Bohm effect \cite{AB1959}.
-Thus, we call this term, the Lorentz interaction term, instead of the Lorentz force term.
+where we only retain the term with vector potential assuming that electric field is absent.
+This gives rise to ``Lorentz force" in the classical electromagnetic dynamics.
+The Lorenz force from ${\bf A}^{\rm fic}$ is zero in classical mechanics; however, ${\bf A}^{\rm fic}$ may affect the dynamics of charged particles through the Aharonov-Bohm effect \cite{AB1959} in quantum mechanics.
+Actually, this effect is the main concern of the present work.
+We call this term, the Lorentz interaction term, instead of the Lorentz force term, to emphasize it contains the Aharonov-Bohm effect.